pdf-association/pdf-issues/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-Provide the section number along with the paragraph or table entry, such as 12.5.4, Paragraph 3.
+Provide the clause/section number along with the paragraph or table entry, such as 12.5.4, Paragraph 3.
+Please do NOT use page numbers.

 Provide a clear and concise description of what is the issue with the text.